ccamel/awesome-ccamel/README.md

 - [frintjs/frint](https://github.com/frintjs/frint) - Modular JavaScript framework for building scalable and reactive applications
 - [garygrossgarten/github-action-scp](https://github.com/garygrossgarten/github-action-scp) - ⬆️ Copy a folder to a remote server using SSH
 - [gatewayapps/react-adaptivecards](https://github.com/gatewayapps/react-adaptivecards) - A react wrapper for microsoft/adaptivecards
-- [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The fastest frontend for the headless web.
-Build modern websites with React.
+- [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.
 - [gocli/go-cli](https://github.com/gocli/go-cli) - Create and use boilerplates with ease
 - [godaddy/terminus](https://github.com/godaddy/terminus) - Graceful shutdown and Kubernetes readiness / liveness checks for any Node.js HTTP applications
 - [gridiron-zone/bonds](https://github.com/gridiron-zone/bonds) - The Bonds module is a custom Cosmos SDK module that provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
 In the future, once the Cosmos Inter-Blockchain Communication (IBC) protocol is available, this should enable cross-network exchanges of tokens at algorithmically-determined prices.